keerthidhar199/Crickostics--A-cricket-analysis-app/README.md

 Install all the dependencies and simply run the application.
 If any problem due to version, try using/degrading your flutter version to 2.0.1

 ## Progress
-This is a project I've been working and is still being updated accordingly with the current technology trends.(Right now only IPL is implemented.
-Pretty soon I'll update the rest of the leagues and push it).
+This is a project I've been working and is still being updated accordingly with the current technology trends.